WWWalker's Terms and Conditions

-- credit card via PayPal payment clearing house,
+- credit card or debit card via PayPal payment clearing house,

 - direct deposit

-- We are too small to have merchant facilities for credit card processing as fees are too high.
-We use PayPal for credit card processing.
+- We are too small to have merchant facilities for credit card or debit card processing as fees are too high.
+We use PayPal for credit card or debit card processing.
 We manually authorize transactions to avoid chargebacks if amount is too high.
-The customer may or may not have PayPal linked to their credit card to pay via credit card with PayPal.
+The customer may or may not have PayPal linked to their credit card or debit card or savings account or cheque account to pay via credit card or debit card or savings account or cheque account with PayPal.